The following definitions shall apply to the language of Chapter 4779. of the Revised Code:

 (E) "Custom fabricated or fitted medical device" as referenced in division (E), (G), or (I) of section 4779.01 of the Revised Code means an orthotic, prosthetic or pedorthic device that is individually made (custom fabricated) or fitted (custom fitted) for a specific patient.
 Further, it is a device the provision of which requires access to a facility with the equipment necessary to fulfill the ongoing consumer-care responsibility to provide follow-up treatment, including modification, adjustment, maintenance and repair of the item(s).

 (1) A custom fabricated item is defined as a device which is individually made for a specific patient.
 No other patient would be able to use this item.
-A custom fabricated item is a device which is fabricated based on clinically derived and rectified castings, tracings, measurements, and/or other images (such as x-rays) of the body part.
+A custom fabricated item is a device which is fabricated based on clinically derived and rectified castings, tracings, measurements, and/or other images (such as x-rays or digital scans) of the body part.
 The fabrication may involve using calculations, templates and components.
 This process requires the use of basic materials including, but not limited to plastic, metal, leather or cloth in the form of uncut or unshaped sheets, bars, or other basic forms and involves substantial work such as vacuum forming, cutting, bending, molding, sewing, drilling and finishing prior to fitting on the patient.

 A molded-to-patient-model item is a particular type of custom fabricated device in which either: